openbaton/docs/docs/tosca-nsd.md

 ### Node Template: Virtual Deployment Unit (VDU)
-This is an example of a VDU template and similar to above after that we explain briefly the components of the template.
+This is an example of a VDU template and below it the components of the template are explained.

 ```yaml
 VDU2: